Penparcau: Modern History

 A distinctive memorial to the Duke of Wellington in the shape of an upturned cannon was built on the hilltop in 1852.
 The hilltop comprises a twin summit system and the mounded defences divide into three systems.
 Archaeological excavations in the 1930s demonstrated at least four phases to the defences.
 Pen Dinas is now more popular as a tourist attraction for walkers and used in a more sedate manner for paragliding.

 Penparcau (pronounced in the local dialect as 'pen parky' or 'penpark'e with an emphasis on the e, as in the dialectical pronunciation of 'au' in North Ceredigion, where 'pethau' becomes 'pethe'(in Welsh)) in 1841 was spelled Penparke, Penparciau, Penparkie or even Pen Y Parciau (on the 1890 OS map) and stretched on both sides of the turnpike road from Trefechan to Southgate.
 The population of the hamlet was 239, most of whom were workers in agriculture and related rural industries.
 There were three agricultural labourers and only one farmer; the next most important occupation was that of stonemason of whom there were eight.
 There were three shoemakers, two tailors and two shipwrights as well as the following: rope-maker, joiner, tanner, carpenter, gardener, sawyer, wheelwright, weaver and saddler.

 In the 18th century, smuggling was a key part of the economy, with tea, salt, rum and tobacco being some of the things smuggled into the local area.
 There are records in the national archive showing an extensive smuggling ring run by the Powell and neighbouring Stedman families.
 The smuggled goods were bought into Penparcau to avoid the excise men stationed in Aberystwyth.

 There is also interesting domestic architecture that can be assigned to Richard Emrys Bonsall such as the Ebeneser Chapel, still in use today.
 The plans for many of these buildings can be found at the National Library of Wales.

-A famous feature that existed in Penparcau was the toll house.
+A feature in Penparcau is the toll house.
 It was built in 1771 and stood at the southern junction of Penparcau (hence the name Southgate).
 It was built of local slate stone and was roofed with Pembrokeshire slates.
 David Jones of Dihewyd was appointed as the first gatekeeper in November 1771, and the first tolls were charged on 23 March 1772.
 The building contains just one room, one end being used for the collection of tolls.
 A single fireplace at the opposite end of the house was used for heating and cooking.
-Toll houses were very unpopular with people in rural areas who had to pay to travel along the roads.
 At St Fagans the house has been furnished in the style of 1843, the period of the Rebecca Riots when many tollgates were destroyed in Wales.
 Turnpike Trusts were eventually abolished in 1864 with county councils taking over responsibility for building and maintaining the roads but the Penparcau toll house remained a residence until the 1960s.